compresh / docs

 • Python 3.10+ with compresh-mcp installed via pipx

-• A Compresh API key — sign up at compre.sh/signup
+• A Compresh API key — optional: without one, compression runs locally and free (open-source tulbase).
+To unlock TUL 2.0: compresh-mcp login --google (or --github), or sign up at compre.sh/signup

 Install